shango/demo-page-hugo/content/docs/exr-workflow.md

 ## Final Notes

-- Always verify color settings at every stage of the pipeline—input, composition, and export.
+- Always verify color settings at every stage of the pipeline-input, composition, and export.

 - Consider using consistent naming conventions for exported files to indicate color space (e.g., `Scene01_shotA_ACEScg.exr`).